-When I reached Tilicho Lake, standing at 5000m altitude, after a strenuous uphill of 900m.
-Seeing the glacier up-close and the turquoise lake at the foot of it was humbling.
+The best moment was when I reached Tilicho Lake, at 5000m altitude, after a strenuous uphill of 900m.
+Seeing the glacier up-close and the turquoise lake at its foot was humbling.
 It was one of those feelings for which you cannot find the right words to describe it.

 I saw the most beautiful scenery I've yet seen in my life (I get it now, first hand, why this is considered one of the most beautiful treks in the world!).

 The most important thing: I was never alone.
 Even when I walked by myself, the mountains were my best companion.
-But I also met lovely people, beautiful souls, trekkers with whom I walked part of the trek and with whom I remained friends.
+I also met lovely people, beautiful souls, trekkers with whom I walked part of the Circuit and with whom I remained friends.
 Because nature brought us closer together.